shihabsararrafid/new-auth-with-route/README.md

 ### `Steps to deploy in firebase`

-1. run the command in cmd 'npm install -g firebase tools' this command is needed to run only one time for the system
+1. run the command in cmd `npm install -g firebase tools` this command is needed to run only one time for the system

 2. then run the command `firebase login` this caommand also needed to run only once & we have to give some permission for it.